tauri-apps/tauri-docs/docs/guides/system-tray.md

 The `iconPath` is pointed to a PNG file on macOS and Linux, and a `.ico` file must exist for Windows support.

-The `iconAsTemplate` is a boolean value that determines whether the image represents a [template](https://developer.apple.com/documentation/appkit/nsimage/1520017-template?language=objc) image on macOS.
+The `iconAsTemplate` is a boolean value that determines whether the image represents a [Template Image] on macOS.

 ### Creating a system tray